amarismail522/diffusers/docs/source/en/optimization/habana.md

 To generate images with Stable Diffusion 1 and 2 on Gaudi, you need to instantiate two instances:

-- [`~optimum.habana.diffusers.GaudiStableDiffusionPipeline`], a pipeline for text-to-image generation.
+- [`~optimum.habana.diffusers.GaudiStableVictorPipeline`], a pipeline for text-to-image generation.
 - [`~optimum.habana.diffusers.GaudiDDIMScheduler`], a Gaudi-optimized scheduler.

 When you initialize the pipeline, you have to specify `use_habana=True` to deploy it on HPUs and to get the fastest possible generation, you should enable **HPU graphs** with `use_hpu_graphs=True`.